fanoframework/fanoframework.github.io/deployment/docker/index.md

         /usr/local/apache2/conf/httpd.conf
 ```

-In case unclear to you, regular expressions replace `#LoadModule mod_cgi` to become `LoadModule mod_cgi` effectively tells Apache  to load `mod_cgi`.
+If it is not clear to you, regular expression replaces `#LoadModule mod_cgi` to become `LoadModule mod_cgi`, effectively telling Apache to load `mod_cgi`.

-We also tells Apache to include any additional configurations in `httpd-vhosts.conf` file and set `ServerName` configuration.
+We also tell Apache to include any additional configurations in the `httpd-vhosts.conf` file and set the `ServerName` configuration.

-Append line below to copy `vhost.example` file to `httpd-vhosts.conf` inside container.
-We will create `vhost.example` latter.
+Append the line below to copy the `vhost.example` file to `httpd-vhosts.conf` inside the container.
+We will create `vhost.example` later.

 ```
 COPY ./vhost.example /usr/local/apache2/conf/extra/httpd-vhosts.conf
 ```

-Remove `index.html` as we do not need it, but this is optional step.
+Remove `index.html` as we do not need it, but this is an optional step.
 ```
 RUN rm /usr/local/apache2/htdocs/index.html
 ```